TryingToBeSmart/CST-321-Activity-3/README.md

 # CST-321-Activity-3

+## More Signals
-This code implements a producer-consumer scenario using shared memory and signals for synchronization.
+This code in the [more_signals program](./code/more_signals.c) implements a producer-consumer scenario using shared memory and signals for synchronization.

 Signals:
 - Two custom signals are defined: WAKEUP_SIGNAL (SIGUSR1) and END_SIGNAL (SIGUSR2).